“I’ve Never Experienced Trauma On Such A Scale”: A Nursing Home Worker Opens Up About COVID-19

 Nursing homes have been disproportionately affected by the coronavirus pandemic.
 In part, that’s because elderly residents are at a higher risk of developing complications from the disease than other age groups.
 But it may also be because nursing home staff often have a hard time getting personal protective equipment (PPE).
-What’s more, in certain states, hospitals and healthcare facilities without enough beds to house the sudden influx of coronavirus patients sent infected people into nursing homes.
+What’s more, some hospitals and healthcare facilities (especially in some U.S. states) without enough beds to house the sudden influx of coronavirus patients sent infected people into nursing homes.

 The loss has been tremendous.
 The New York Times reported that a third of all coronavirus deaths in the U.S. occurred in nursing homes and long-term care facilities.
+Here in Canada, 81% of COVID-19 deaths are in long-term care facilities.
 We checked in with Amanda Clears, 30, a creative arts therapist at a nursing home in New York City, who has continued to work through the pandemic.
 She opened up about what she’s going through right now as an essential worker taking care of elderly residents.

 Advertisement